graalvm/setup-graalvm/README.md

 # GitHub Action for GraalVM [![CI](https://github.com/graalvm/setup-graalvm/actions/workflows/ci.yml/badge.svg)](https://github.com/graalvm/setup-graalvm/actions/workflows/ci.yml)

-Set up your GitHub Actions workflow with a specific distribution of [GraalVM][graalvm], and use it as your JDK and to build [efficient native images][graalvm].
+Set up your GitHub Actions workflow with a specific [GraalVM][graalvm] distribution, and use it both as your JDK and to build [efficient native images][graalvm].

 ## Key Features